binaryage/totalspaces-web/licensing.md

 ## TotalSpaces updates

 When you buy a license you may freely update to all TotalSpaces versions within one major OS release.
-For example by buying TotalSpaces today you will get free updates for all versions compatible with Lion (OS X 10.7).
-If there are not large changes to the operating system to prevent it, TotalSpaces will be updated to support Mountain Lion and the update will be free of charge.
+For example by buying TotalSpaces you will get free updates for all versions compatible with Mountain Lion (OS X 10.8).

-A new major OS release (after OS X Mountain Lion) may require substantial rewrites and intensive testing.
-I may charge existing users an upgrade fee for a new OS.
-I expect it to be 50% of the full price.
+Buying TotalSpaces today also entitles you to a free upgrade for TotalSpaces2 for OSX Mavericks.
+And users who bought TotalSpaces before 10th June 2013 can upgrade to TotalSpaces2 for Mavericks for 60% of the new user price.

 ## TotalSpaces and your privacy